7 min read

 • Easy to manage given the model’s rigid phases

-• Can save time when used for the right projects
+• Can save time on projects with a clear scope

 Cons

-• Less effective for maintenance projects or long-duration projects
+• Less effective for long-term or maintenance-heavy projects

 2. Agile Methodology